Overview

 Course Number: 001

-Description: Engage in a service-learning or community engagement experience where skills and knowledge are applied to meet an authentic community-identified need.
-The experience will integrate meaningful community service with reflection.
-Through readings and discussions, critically reflect on the service in order to increase understanding of the discipline, gain a broader appreciation of the discipline, enhance a sense of civic responsibility, and strengthen connections with communities.
+Description: Engage in and critically reflect on a community engagement experience in order to gain a broader appreciation of the discipline, strengthen self-awareness, enhance a sense of civic responsibility and self-efficacy, and/or strengthen connections with communities.

 Student Learning Outcomes